ParvathiJayaprakash/a-4-app/README.md

 [ the complexity of using applications for senior citizen  ]

 ### The Solution
-[to reduce the complexity of using applications for senior citizen by using native language, more user friendly and giving easiest instructions so they didnt need to write them all step by step and carry with them]
+[To reduce the complexity of using applications for senior citizen by using native language, more user friendly and giving easiest instructions so they didnt need to write them all step by step and carry with them]

 ## Technical Details
 ### Technologies/Components Used